navidelyasi/Documentations/docs/key-concepts/solutions.md

 ---

 # Solutions

-## WYSIWYG backend
+The overall solution you create on API AutoFlow is referred to as the `solution`.

+The includes all the servers, endpoints, actions, and related data.

-WYSIWYG (What You See Is What You Get) is a concept where the software allows content to be created and edited in a form of visual resemblance.
+## WYSIWYG (What You See Is What You Get) backend
+WYSIWYG is a concept more commonly used in UI development.

-API AutoFlow provides a true WYSIWYG experience for creating an application backend.
+API AutoFlow is a true WYSIWYG for creating a solution backend.
 The user experience is similar to drawing a software flowchart.
 The difference is that after the drawing, the solution is ready for use.

-The API AutoFlow WYSIWYG also follows many of BPMN (Business Process Model and Notation) standards, making it easy for even non-developers.
+The API AutoFlow WYSIWYG also follows the BPMN (Business Process Model and Notation) standards, making it easy for even non-developers.

 ![API AutoFlow Solution Backend WYSIWYG](/assets/images/wysiwag.png)

 ## Benefits
 Provides visibility into the automated behaviors

 Helps identify compliance and software health issues Easily view how each server, node, and action relate to each other